8 Things To Be Grateful For (When You Can't Think Of Anything)

 Whenever I get into Bible mode and I speak on the story of Adam and Eve (Genesis 2-3), I make sure to discuss how, before they both ate of the fruit, "her" name was "Woman"; after it became "Eve".
 As Woman, Adam had a helper (Genesis 2:18); one who was an ezer kenegdo (which Hebrew for lifesaver; I reference it in this article here).
 As Eve, her name means "mother of all living" (Genesis 3:20).
 A lifesaver.
 Beings who have wombs that help to keep humanity populated.
 Whew.
 How mind-blowing is it to be a woman?

 And here's the thing.
 Even if you choose to not (or are unable to) birth a child, it's important to keep in mind that a womb isn't just "the uterus of the human female and certain higher mammals"; a womb is also "the place in which anything is formed or produced".
 When God made you, He chose for you to be a literal epicenter for people, places, things and ideas to be formed and produced.
 Your femininity is a specific gift that makes you capable of achieving things in ways that men cannot—because they weren't designed to.
 And then, if you add on to this that you are a BLACK WOMAN?
 Girl, how can you not feel extremely grateful that God loved you so much to create you to be just as you are?

 "It was when I realized I needed to stop trying to be somebody else and be myself, I actually started to own, accept and love what I had."—Tracee Ellis Ross

-From the way you look to the way you see the world to the what the Master Creator has placed within you to offer everyone you come into contact with on some level, appreciate how unique you are.
+From the way you see the world to the 'what' the Master Creator has placed within you to offer everyone you come into contact with on some level, appreciate how unique you are.
 You're amazing just by being incomparable.
 Never EVER forget that.

 4. The Gifts and Talents You’ve Got